 - Discover the General Journal window

 - Locate the payment journal and hit Make other payment

 - Choose Vendor

-- Pick the bank loan liability located below Account column
+- Pick the bank loan liability located below the Account column

 - Click on an interest expense account

-- Fill the interest amount and click ok
+- Fill in the interest amount and click ok.

 Experts are very police and carry years of experience in handling Sales 50.
 Moreover, you can email them you will get an instant response to address all your Sage issues.

 For further information, on the Paycheck Protection Program, and how to record and track payroll protection programs, don’t hesitate to call Sage 50 Consultant professionals.
 The team is available 24*7 to provide updated guidance and assist you to resolve your entire sage-based issues.